vttale/serve-stale/README.md

    resolver.readthedocs.io/en/stable/modules.html#serve-stale

-   Apple's system resolvers are also known to use stale answers, but the details are not currently known.
+   Apple's system resolvers are also known to use stale answers, but the details are not readily available.

    In the research paper "When the Dike Breaks: Dissecting DNS Defenses During DDoS" [DikeBreaks], the authors detected some use of stale